aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-spreadsheet/_index.md

 Programmatically search for specific text within any Excel spreadsheet using the Aspose.Cells Cloud API.
 Find text, numbers, or formulas in files stored in cloud storage.
 This RESTful API enables automated data discovery, content analysis, and spreadsheet‑auditing workflows.

+**Prerequisites**

+- An active Aspose Cloud account with a valid JWT access token.
+- The target workbook stored in Aspose Cloud storage (or a connected external storage service).
+- (Optional) One of the Aspose.Cells Cloud SDKs installed for your preferred programming language.

 ### **Web API**

 ```bash